masoumehmohebbi/react-freelancering-app/README.md

 # react-freelancering-app
-The freelancring app with node.js-backend 👨🏻‍💻
+The freelancring app with node.js-backend and mongoDB 👨🏻‍💻

 This website has ADMIN-PANNEL & FREELANCER-PANNEL & OWNER-PANNEL.
 Styling is with Tailwind-css.
 The state managment is react-query.
 And the form validation is with react-hook-form.
 BACKEND ---> nodejs + mongodb